arjkb/personal-story/unm-guide/index.md

 It is pretty cold during the winter.
 In January temperatures go well below 0&deg;C degrees at night and upto about 10&deg;C during the day.
 (Take a walk early in the morning, and you could see the small lakes and ponds frozen into ice.
 I'm not exaggerating).

-Heaters are provided in all rooms so you won't have a problem indoors, but you're going to need multiple layers of clothing when stepping out.
+Heaters are provided in all rooms so you won't have a problem indoors.
+But you're going to need multiple layers of clothing when stepping out.
+I recommend thermals, sweaters, a think jacket(s), and a thick jacket capable of widthstanding rain and snow.

 It's pretty warm during the summer and fall; approximately between 18&deg;C to 30&deg;C.

 There are plenty of restaurants in the city.
 Even a couple of Indian restaurants where the food is good in my opinion.
 A decent meal usually costs between $8 and $20.
 Restaurants here tend to expect a tip, like around 30% of the bill.
 You don't have to tip if you don't want to.
 They're aware that international students are usually on a tight budget.

 A coffee is between $2 and $5.
-And you would inevitably end up drinking a lot of those 😉.
+You would inevitably end up drinking a lot of those 😉.

-There are several shopping malls here.
+There are several shopping malls in Albuquerque.

 Your international friends on campus would tell you about a lot more places to go sight-seeing!